Sam hiking Mount Washington

 Wrapping Up: How to Prepare For Hiking the Top of Mount Washington

 Now that you’re adequately prepared, make sure to have fun and be safe!
-The views are worth all the precautions you’ll need to take before you hike the Mount Washington summit!
+The views are worth all the precautions you’ll need to take before you hike Mount Washington!

 Happy trails!